Srhbnnstr/Racing-Game/README.md

 * Pleasing user experience
 * Game play for two-players
+* instructions for player 1 and player 2
 * Audio controls to play or pause the background music

 ##Planned Features

-* would like to add a win counter.
+* would like to add a win counter
 * needs explosions... (losing car explodes with javascript animation)

 ##Screenshot